wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 Travel & Notes uses [Leaflet] (http://leafletjs.com/) to display the map.
 You must therefore download and install Leaflet.

-In the &lt;head&gt; of the html file, load the Leaflet and TravelNotes stylesheet and create a style tag for the TravelNote map and control:
+In the &lt;head&gt; of the html file, load the Leaflet and TravelNotes stylesheet and create a &lt;style&gt; tag for the TravelNote map and control:

 ```
 <head>